Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Product sequences

 while taking two copies of the unitary web in figure \ref{web diagrams EQ11 and EQ1} leads us to conjecture

+where the first equality above is to be understood as an equality of moduli spaces.
+We will use this notation throughout.
 Note that the set of balanced nodes in the unitary quiver implies an $\text{SU}(2N)\times \text{SU}(2N)$ symmetry, with each factor coming from the balanced nodes in one of the unitary quivers \eqref{MQ1^2}.
 This is consistent with the claim of Gaiotto and Witten \cite{Gaiotto:2008ak}, that whenever a chain of balanced unitary nodes terminate on a balanced symplectic node, the isometry of the Coulomb branch is doubled.
 A second consistency check, is that for $N=1$, the two theories are obviously identical, the OSp quiver in this case is the so called $T(\text{SO}(4))$, while the unitary side is two copies of $T(\text{SU}(2))$.
 In other words for $N=1$ we recover the statement

 One upshot is that the HWG for the unitary quiver is straightforward to extract, given that its refined Hilbert series can be computed.
 Indeed the unitary quiver has already appeared in previous studies, for instance in \cite{Bourget:2019rtl}.
 Therefore our conjecture implies that the HWG of the OSp quiver \eqref{MQ11} is simply given by doubling the known result for \eqref{MQ1^2}, namely: